-Aryabhata the Elder (AD 476–c.550)
+Aryabhata (AD 476–550)

-A Hindu astronomer and mathematician whose surviving masterpiece, Aryabhatiya, written in verse, contains one of the earliest treatments of algebra and some remarkably advanced astronomical knowledge.
-It argues that the planets move in elliptical paths, the apparent rotation of the heavens is due to Earth's axial rotation, and the Moon and planets shine by reflected sunlight.
-Aryabhata also correctly explained the causes of solar and lunar eclipses – improving upon the then-popular Indian belief that eclipses were the work of a demon called Rahu – and gave a value for the length of the year that is just a few hours longer than the one accepted today.
+The Aryabhatiyaa contains some incredibly modern ideas in astronomy, far ahead of their time.
+It argues that the planets move in elliptical paths, that the apparent rotation of objects in the night sky is due to Earth's axial rotation, and that the Moon and planets shine by reflected sunlight.
+Aryabhata also correctly explained the causes of solar and lunar eclipses – improving upon the then-popular Indian belief that eclipses were the work of a demon called Rahu – and gave a value for the length of the year that's just a few hours longer than the one accepted today.

 Finally, the Aryabhatiya is remarkable for its description of the relativity of motion.
 Aryabhata expressed the relativity of motion in this way: "Just as a man in a boat moving forward sees the stationary objects on the shore as moving backward, just so are the stationary stars seen by the people on earth as moving exactly towards the west."